callstack/byorg-ai/docs/src/docs/core/chat-model.md

 ## Providers and Adapter

-You can use any AI provider supported by Vercel's [AI SDK](https://sdk.vercel.ai/providers/ai-sdk-providers).
-This includes both LLM-as-a-service providers like OpenAI, Anthropic, Mistral, etc, as well as locally hosted LLMs.
-We are open to extending support also to other types of chat models, e.g. LangChain's [runnables](https://js.langchain.com/docs/how_to/streaming).
+You can use any AI provider supported by Vercel’s [AI SDK](https://sdk.vercel.ai/providers/ai-sdk-providers).
+This includes both LLM-as-a-service providers like OpenAI, Anthropic, and others, as well as locally hosted LLMs.
+We are also open to extending support to other types of chat models, such as LangChain’s [runnables](https://js.langchain.com/docs/how_to/streaming).

 ### Providers Examples